 The challenges faced by the UK archives sector in the digital arena are primarily resourcing and skills, so this project also complements our digital capacity building programme for the archives sector, Plugged In, Powered Up.

 Archives are moving from an era of relative stability in archival practice to one of continual change.
 Each new generation of digital technology gives rise to a new set of risks with which digital archives must keep pace.
 There is a widening gap between the resources we have and the resources we need.
-The techniques that could help close this gap – good risk management, supported by sound evidence and robust statistics – are currently beyond the reach of the archives sector.
+The techniques that could help close this gap – good risk management, supported by sound evidence and robust statistics – were beyond the reach of the archives sector.

-This project will start to put these advanced techniques into the hands of archivists, using a co-creation approach that will develop skills, give ownership of the process and outputs and ensure that the models serve our real priorities, heritage and communities.
+This project started to put these advanced techniques into the hands of archivists, using a co-creation approach that will develop skills, give ownership of the process and outputs and ensure that the models serve our real priorities, heritage and communities.

 DiAGRAM – the Digital Archives Graphical Risk Assessment Model

-The project has produced an integrated decision support system, based around a risk model in the form of a Dynamic Bayesian Network.
+The project produced an integrated decision support system, based around a risk model in the form of a Dynamic Bayesian Network.
 This tool will allow archives to investigate potential mitigations to digital preservation risks based on their own current circumstances, and communicate the relative effectiveness of different strategies (and the costs of different strategies) to relevant decision makers, funders and other stakeholders in an easy-to-understand way.
 This will allow archives to evidence their requests for support based on a rigorous model which will have been developed using the experience of a wide range of institutions.